 Preparing for adulthood team

-The Preparing for Adulthood team is a specialist team supporting and safeguarding young people from 18 years old with learning disabilities and have an Education Health Care Plan accessing Education.
+The Preparing for Adulthood team is a specialist team supporting and safeguarding young people from 18 years old who:

-Their role is to support young people and their families, to build sustainable long-term solutions to their support and care needs, focusing on enablement and independence.
-All work is person centred and is led by the young person and their families in developing their support plan, enabling them to achieve their aspirations and be part of their community.
+Their role is to support young people and their families, to build sustainable long-term solutions to their care and support needs by focusing on enablement and independence.
+All work is person-centred.
+This means the young person and their family play an active role in developing a support plan which will enable the young person to achieve their aspirations and be part of their community.

 We work as part of a multi-disciplinary team and work closely with our partners in: